 Data maps are the lynchpins of modern privacy.
 In this article, we look at how to build the perfect business data map for compliance with laws like GDPR and CCPA.

 In the world of data privacy, data mapping is the process of inventorying the personal data in your business systems.
 This inventory is called a data map.
-An up-to-date data map is vital for compliance with modern data privacy regulations – like GDPR in the EU and CCPA in the US.
+An up-to-date data map is vital for compliance with modern data privacy regulations – like

 More than ever, consumers and laws demand that companies account for all the ways they handle consumers' data.

 You might hear a data map called a data flow mapping, a data inventory, an Article 30 assessment (under GDPR), or a personally identifiable information disclosure (under CCPA).
-However, the concept is the same: a thorough record of the data processing that your company conducts.
+However, the concept is the same: it's a thorough record of the data processing that your company conducts.

 Data mapping requires answers to basic questions including: